Han Na-na

-Han Na-na is a South Korean actress, model and beauty pageant titleholder.
+Han Na-na (born January 30, 1979) is a South Korean actress, model and beauty pageant titleholder.
 She is known for her role in Autumn in My Heart as Shin Yoo-mi.
 She also appeared in the movie, Love Wind Love Song.

-Early life
+Early life and education

 She was born on January 30, 1979, in South Korea.
 Since childhood, she loved dancing and learned ballet in elementary school and won many competitions at a very young age.
 She went abroad to study Ballet in Boston Ballet School, but due to knee injury she had to leave dance.
 She completed her studies from Michigan State University and joined Media Dream Entertainment.

 Career

 In 1999, she made her acting debut in the movie, Love Wind Love Song and that year won the Miss Korea pageant as 1st runner-up.
 In 2000, she appeared in the music video, "You Know" by Jo Sung-mo.
 The same year she landed her first main role in a television series in the KBS2 drama Autumn in My Heart, appearing alongside Song Hye-kyo, Won Bin, and Song Seung-heon.